scrapy/scrapy/docs/topics/request-response.rst

     .. attribute:: Response.meta

-        A shortcut to the :attr:`Request.meta` attribute of the :attr:`Response.request` object (i.e. ``self.request.meta``).
+        A shortcut to the :attr:`scrapy.Request.meta` attribute of the :attr:`Response.request` object (i.e. ``self.request.meta``).

         Unlike the :attr:`Response.request` attribute, the :attr:`Response.meta`
-        attribute is propagated along redirects and retries, so you will get the original :attr:`Request.meta` sent from your spider.
+        attribute is propagated along redirects and retries, so you will get the original :attr:`scrapy.Request.meta` sent from your spider.

-        .. seealso:: :attr:`Request.meta` attribute
+        .. seealso:: :attr:`scrapy.Request.meta` attribute

     .. attribute:: Response.cb_kwargs

         .. versionadded:: 2.0

-        A shortcut to the :attr:`Request.cb_kwargs` attribute of the :attr:`Response.request` object (i.e. ``self.request.cb_kwargs``).
+        A shortcut to the :attr:`scrapy.Request.cb_kwargs` attribute of the :attr:`Response.request` object (i.e. ``self.request.cb_kwargs``).

         Unlike the :attr:`Response.request` attribute, the
-        :attr:`Response.cb_kwargs` attribute is propagated along redirects and retries, so you will get the original :attr:`Request.cb_kwargs` sent from your spider.
+        :attr:`Response.cb_kwargs` attribute is propagated along redirects and retries, so you will get the original :attr:`scrapy.Request.cb_kwargs` sent from your spider.

-        .. seealso:: :attr:`Request.cb_kwargs` attribute
+        .. seealso:: :attr:`scrapy.Request.cb_kwargs` attribute

     .. attribute:: Response.flags